KulikDM/pythresh/README.rst

 .. [#chau1]

-   `Chauvenet’s Test in the Classical Theory of Errors
+   `Chauvenet's Test in the Classical Theory of Errors
    <https://epubs.siam.org/doi/10.1137/1119078>`_

 .. [#clf1]